-In the second quarter of 2021, the average producer prices of agricultural goods output increased by 6.0% compared to 2015 and by 3.4% compared to the same quarter of 2020.
+In the fourth quarter of 2022, the average producer prices of agricultural goods output increased by 56.1% compared to 2015 and by 21.7% compared to the same quarter of 2021.

-The prices of crop products output increased by 10.8% compared to 2015 and by 8.1% compared to the same quarter of 2020.
+The prices of crop products output were by 61.8% higher compared to 2015 and by 16.7% higher compared to the same quarter of 2021.

-The prices of goods and services currently consumed in agriculture (input I) increased by 6.9% in the second quarter of 2021 compared to 2015, while they increased by 16.6% compared to the same quarter of 2020.
-The mentioned increase was influenced by an increase in the prices in all input I groups.
+The prices of goods and services currently consumed in agriculture (input I) increased by 65.6% in the fourth quarter of 2022 compared to the same quarter of 2015 and by 29.0% compared to the same quarter of 2021.
+This increase was mostly influenced by the increase in the prices of energy, fertilisers and animal feedingstuffs.

 1 PRICE INDICES OF AGRICULTURAL GOODS OUTPUT